mkiser/WTFJHT/faq.md

 \$2,469 (hosting, email, tools, etc.) \+ $3,000 (freelancers) $6,757 (my labor) = \~$12,226 \+ $1,833.90 (15% risk adjustment) = <strong>$14,059.90</strong>.

 As you can see, nobody is getting rich here.
-It's not like there's a WTF 401(k) plan, paid time off, sick leave, or corporate perks.
-While it's nice to work from home, it's also lonely.
-Somebody I'd like to afford a desk at a co-working space.
+It's not like there's a WTF 401(k) plan, paid time off, sick leave, or corporate perks, let alone full-time employees.
+The truth is that while it's nice to work from home, it's also lonely.
+Someday I'd like to afford a desk at a co-working space.

-I hope this transparency addresses any of your concerns and demonstrates why your support is critical to keeping WTF Just Happened Today going strong.
-Please [become a member today](https://whatthefuckjusthappenedtoday.com/membership/).
+I hope this transparency addresses any concerns you may have and demonstrates why your support is critical to keeping WTF Just Happened Today going strong.
+So, please [become a member today](https://whatthefuckjusthappenedtoday.com/membership/).